Pearly Penile Papules – Questions & Answers

 Yes it is.
 The treatments are equally efficacious in terms of papule removal; however, hifrecation proves to be a more expeditious, effortless, and precise method.
 Additionally, hifrecation facilitates the process of anaesthetisation, which is a notable advantage.

-Most men report very little discomfort.
+Most men report very little discomfort, and you can read more about whether PPP removal hurts and what to expect.
 A local anaesthetic numbs the area before treatment begins.

 Following an initial consultation with Dr. Berkowitz to assess the suitability of the patient, the treatment is typically executed without delay.
 Dr. Berkowitz will administer a local anaesthetic and perform the removal procedure, which entails emitting electrical pulses to the affected region.
 This is a secure and exceedingly efficient procedure that will not exceed 30 minutes.